Newsboys' strike of 1899: David Simmons

 David Simmons was president of the newsboy union at the beginning of the strike, and treasurer in the second half, after he was accused of betraying the strike and was forced to step back from his leadership role.
 He was twenty-one at the time of the strike and had been selling newspapers since the age of eight.
 He was also a well-known amateur prizefighter at the local athletic clubs.

 Simmons read a list of resolutions at the rally at Irving Hall, which the crowd reportedly found quite boring.

 Ed "Racetrack" Higgins

 Ed "Racetrack" Higgins was the leader of the Brooklyn union, and was elected vice-president of the general union after Kid Blink and David Simmons were accused of selling out.
 Higgins was a fixture at the Sheepshead Bay Race Track, and referenced horses in many quotes at the time of the strike.

-Higgins was a charismatic speaker, several papers mentioning his use of humor in his speeches to the striking newsboys.
+Higgins was a charismatic speaker; several papers mentioned his use of humor in his speeches to the striking newsboys.
 Brooklyn Life referred to him as "a born leader of boys, and he may yet be of men."
 His speech at the rally went off so well that the New York Times said that "If the newsboys present could have had a vote last night, 'Race Track Higgins' could have had any office in their gift."